IuliiaKonovalova/e-commerce/README.md

       return HttpResponse(status=200)
 ```

-24. Add url to the stripe_webhook function in the payment urls.py
+24. Add URL to the stripe_webhook function in the payment urls.py

 ```python
     path('webhook/', stripe_webhook),